 3. Post-Construction & Facility Management

-- Handover Documentation: The final scan serves as a complete and accurate as-built record for the property owner.
-This is far more useful than stacks of 2D photos, as it contains all MEP systems in context.
+- Definitive Handover Documentation: The final scan serves as a complete and accurate as-built record for the property owner.
+This is far more useful than stacks of 2D photos, as it contains all MEP systems in their precise, as-built context.

-- Asset Management: Facility managers can use the digital twin as a visual database, tagging the location of key assets like shut-off valves, electrical panels, and HVAC units with relevant maintenance information and documentation.
+- Streamlined Asset Management: Facility managers can use the digital twin as a visual database, tagging the location of key assets like shut-off valves, electrical panels, and HVAC units with relevant maintenance information and documentation, transforming facility management from reactive to proactive.

 Technical Deliverables for AEC Workflows